 Two major generation additions have been completed for Zone 5.
 The first addition is at Port Washington Power Plant, which was completed in June of 2008.
-In order to accommodate the two blocks of generation at Port Washington, the two Port Washington- Rangeline 138-kV lines and the three Port Washington-Saukville 138-kV lines were rebuilt in 2005 and the Saukville-Pleasant Valley-Arthur Road-St. Lawrence 138-kV line was rebuilt in 2007 at a cost of approximately \$10 million.
+In order to accommodate the two blocks of generation at Port Washington, the two Port Washington-Rangeline 138-kV lines and the three Port Washington-Saukville 138-kV lines were rebuilt in 2005 and the Saukville-Pleasant Valley-Arthur Road-St. Lawrence 138-kV line was rebuilt in 2007 at a cost of approximately \$10 million.

 The other site for new generation is the Oak Creek Power Plant.
-The PSCW approved two new units at the Oak Creek Power Plant, with the first unit having gone into service in December of 2009 and the second unit achieving commercial service in January of 2011.
+The PSCW approved two new units at the Oak Creek Power Plant with the first unit achieved Commercial Operation in December of 2009 and the second unit achieved Commercial Operation in January of 2011.